-The Fujifilm X-T2 and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in July 2016 and October 2016.
+The Fujifilm X-T2 and the Sony Alpha A6500 are two enthusiast cameras that were revealed to the public, respectively, in July 2016 and October 2016.
 Both the X-T2 and the A6500 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is considerably smaller (34 percent) than the Fujifilm X-T2.
 Moreover, the A6500 is markedly lighter (11 percent) than the X-T2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-T2) and the Sony E-Mount Lens Catalog (A6500).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Concerning battery life, the X-T2 gets 340 shots out of its NP-W126S battery, while the A6500 can take 350 images on a single charge of its NP-FW50 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.